 5. Don’t Use Standard Email Services to Send Bulk Mailings

 Another huge mistake you can easily avoid is sending bulk mailings through standard email services, such as Gmail.
 Many standard email accounts don’t handle bulk mailings well.
 Some of them don’t allow bulk mailings at all.
 The solution is to get an email marketing company to take care of sending your mailings out.
 Many of them even offer free or inexpensive mailing services for those who own small businesses.

 6. Have an Email Verification Process

 It is more common than you might think for people to input false email addresses when signing up for online mailing lists.
-Some do it on purpose, and others simply make typos when putting in their address.
-By asking each of your subscribers to verify their email addresses, you can make sure that all of those addresses are valid.
+Some do it on purpose, and others make typos when putting in their address.
+By asking each of your subscribers to verify their email addresses, you can ensure that all of those addresses are valid.

 7. Have an “Add Us to Your Contact List” Request

 Both on your signup page and at the bottom of each email you send, have a reminder to your readers that they should add you to their contact list.
 That way, you can help to ensure that your emails don’t go straight into their spam folders.
 More visibility leads to more clicks, which leads to more sales conversions.